loader

 Investment Opportunities

-The SEM Law 57 of 2018 define a multinational company as a company that operates from Panama, aimed at offering services to its headquarters or its subsidiaries, sister companies or associated companies or sets its headquarters in Panama, Branches will always be part of multinational companies with international or regional operations in their country of origins.
+The SEM Law 57 of 2018 defines a multinational company as a company that operates from Panama, aimed at offering services to its headquarters or its subsidiaries, sister companies or associated companies, or sets its headquarters in Panama.
+Branches will always be part of multinational companies with international or regional operations in their country of origin.

-+ New Changes
+New Changes

-a.
 There are new additional services that a licensed multinational office can perform under the Multinational Headquarters regime, such as:

 1. The administration of the Group

-2. Logistics and / or storage of equipment or goods
+2. Logistics and/or storage of equipment or goods

 3. Technical assistance to the Business Group